 The Psychology cohort is quite large and unified — students are always there to give each other some reassurance and a helping hand!

 To gain closeness with your cohort, joining a society is recommended!
 Macquarie University hosts MacqPsych — this group unifies students studying Psychology through fun social events and outings!
 They also bring together students academically, by allowing students to network and share knowledge and experiences.

-Macquarie University also hosts a first-year mentee program; the Macquarie University Peer Mentors help first-year students to settle into university life and study!
-This program takes away any animosity students may have and creates a safe space for students to ask questions, find like-minded people and foster a welcoming entry into uni!
+Macquarie University also runs a first-year mentee program; the Macquarie University Peer Mentors help first-year students to settle into university life and study!
+This program takes away any animosity students may have and creates a safe space for students to ask questions, find like-minded people and foster a welcoming entry into uni.